Guildwood GO Station: Connecting transit

 Bus route 86 Scarborough and all of its branch routes, operated by the Toronto Transit Commission (TTC), stop on Kingston Road and Celeste Drive, the intersection closest to the station, about 225 metres from the platform.
-The route operates between Kennedy station on Line 2 Bloor–Danforth and the Toronto Zoo.
-The station is also served by the 12D Kingston Road bus, a local bus route that operates rush hours only between Victoria Park station on Line 2 and the University of Toronto Scarborough, the 905 Eglinton East Express, an express bus route that terminates at the University of Toronto Scarborough and the 986 Scarborough Express, an express bus route that terminates at the Meadowvale Loop.
-During Tuesdays to Thursdays midday, this station is also served by route 406 Scarborough-Guildwood community bus operating northbound to Scarborough Centre Station.
+The route operates between Kennedy station on Line 2 Bloor-Danforth and the Toronto Zoo.
+The station is also served by the 12D Kingston Road bus, a local bus route that operates during rush hours between Victoria Park station on Line 2 and the University of Toronto Scarborough; the 905 Eglinton East Express, an express bus route that terminates at the University of Toronto Scarborough; and the 986 Scarborough Express, an express bus route that terminates at the Meadowvale Loop.
+On Tuesdays through Thursdays during midday hours, the station is also served by route 406 Scarborough-Guildwood community bus, operating northbound to Scarborough Centre station.